 Focus Areas This Term:

-During Autumn 1, much of our learning will centre around developing communication skills and Personal, Social and Emotional Development (PSED).
+During Autumn 2, much of our learning will centre around developing communication skills and Personal, Social and Emotional Development (PSED).
 Children will be encouraged to talk about themselves, share their thoughts and feelings and build friendships through play and group activities.
-This term is all about helping children interact confidently and get to know each other in a warm, supportive environment.
+This term is all about helping children develop their skills and finding confidence in independence in a warm, supportive environment.

 Building on Prior Knowledge: